percyfal/ratatosk/README.md

    program is run

 2. **input** file task(s) that subclass `ratatosk.job.JobTask` and
-   that depend on external tasks in `ratatosk.external`.
+   that depend on external tasks in `ratatosk.lib.files.external`.
 The idea is that all acceptable file formats be defined as external inputs, and that parent tasks therefore must use one/any of these inputs

 3. a **main job task** that subclasses `ratatosk.job.JobTask` and has as default parent task one of the inputs (previous point).
-The `_config_section` should be set to the module name (e.g. `bwa` for `ratatosk.bwa`).
+The `_config_section` should be set to the module name (e.g. `bwa` for `ratatosk.lib.align.bwa`).
 It should also return the *job runner* defined in 1.

 4. **tasks** that subclass the *main job task*.
 The `_config_subsection` should represent the task name in some way